Ionut767/YouTubeVideoDataAPI/README.md

    - I'm excited to announce the addition of a new feature: the ability to download videos using the API.
 This enhancement will provide a convenient way to acquire videos directly through the API.

 Stay tuned for these exciting updates as the Video API continues to evolve!:D

+**With its primary goals achieved, this API is now being retired.
+While promised features may come in the future, it hinges on user interest.
+Thank you for your support, and I remain open to potential developments based on community demand!**